vyomshah05/AI-Agent-for-Automated-Microbiome-Analysis-and-Dietary-Recommendation/README.md

 # Gut Agentic AI Pipeline

-A Claude-powered agent that analyses gut microbiome OTU data from the American Gut Project, detects dysbiosis, queries PubMed for diet evidence, and produces a plain-language microbiome health report.
+An AI agent that analyses gut microbiome OTU data from the American Gut Project, detects dysbiosis, queries PubMed for diet evidence, and produces a plain-language microbiome health report.